fredyang/via.js/README.md

 **via.js** is a jQuery based library which can be used to build complex client-side driven web application with well-structured JavaScript.
-It uses well known [publish-subscribe pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) to let both models and views behave themself by raising event and subscribing event.
+It uses well known [publish-subscribe pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) to let both models and views behave themself by raising event and subscribing event, and controller is not required in via.js.
-Controller is not required in via.js because the models and views are staged actor but not puppet.

 via.js implements subscription handler as a pipeline object, which can be composed of highly reusable, testable and lightweight filters.
 Out of box, via.js comes lots of